mdbauer/my-site/content/post/2019-07-22-new-revision-of-interest-rates-under-falling-stars.md

   - trends
   - term premium
   - expectations
-header:
-  caption: ''
-  image: ''
 ---

-[Glenn Rudebusch](http://glennrudebusch.com/) and I finished another round of revisions of our paper "Interest Rates Under Falling Stars" which we just sent back to the *American Economics Revies*.
+[Glenn Rudebusch](http://glennrudebusch.com/) and I finished another round of revisions of our paper "Interest Rates Under Falling Stars" which we just sent back to the *American Economics Review*.
 This version includes a lot more details about our novel yield-curve model with a time-varying trend.

 We will make the complete data and code available once the paper is published.